BenDQL/CCS_Blog/posts/week5-blog-post.md

 ---
-title: Glitch example code comment,
+title: week 5 - Glitch
 published_at: 2024-04-10
-snippet: class example
+snippet: Create a self-portrait in glitch style
 disable_html_sanitization: true
 ---

+## A self-portrait in the style of glitch

 <canvas id="glitch_self_portrait"></canvas>